Millett Field: Professional baseball era (1908–1949)

 The first Negro League team to play at the ballfield was in 1914 when the Colored Giants of Chicago played the Portland Colts.
-Negro League teams, most notably the Colored Giants of Tacoma, would compete at Millett Field throughout the 1920s.
+Negro League teams, most notably the Colored Giants of Tacoma, competed at Millett Field throughout the 1920s.
 Barnstorming clubs, such as the Cuban House of David, and the House of David Bearded Beauties, played at Millett Field.

-The park would be used for more than baseball and football.
-The outfield would be temporarily converted for track and field events in the 1910s and 1920s.
-Concrete tennis courts were built in the southeast section of the park in 1925.
-Various non-athletic events, such as military training, national and local celebrations, festivals, carnivals, and early Decoration Day observances would be held at Millett Field since its grand opening.
+During the late 1920s and into the 1930s, an annual baseball competition was held at Millett Field between the Portland and Seattle teams of the Pacific Telephone & Telegraph Company.
+A championship cup, for a time sponsored by the St. Helens Hotel, was awarded to the winner.

-The field would be used often as a takeoff or landing strip for airplane exhibitions and stunts in the 1920s, often coinciding with July 4 celebrations or Chautauqua events.
+The park was used for more than baseball and football.
+The outfield was temporarily converted for track and field events in the 1910s and 1920s.
+Concrete tennis courts were built in the southeast section of the park in 1925 with financing provided by a local Business and Professional Women's Club.
+Various non-athletic events, such as military training, national and local celebrations, festivals, carnivals, and early Decoration Day observances were held at Millett Field since its grand opening.
+The field was often as a takeoff or landing strip for airplane exhibitions and stunts in the 1920s, often coinciding with July 4 celebrations or Chautauqua events.
 Gustav Stromer, an early Washington state aviator, used Millett Field to launch a biplane in 1914.
 Crashing on his first attempt, the repaired airplane was able to achieve flight on a second bid from the park.

-The grandstand was decimated by a large windstorm in 1932, with a total loss of the roof and severe damage to the seating area.
-It would be rebuilt in 1935, funded in part by local dances held to raise monies for the project.
+The football field was permanently moved to the south of the grounds away from the baseball diamond in 1925, providing annual savings and maintenance due to the necessary conversions of the two sports.
+Windstorms caused repeated damages to the ballpark, with a fence repair in 1930 and the decimation of the grandstand by a strong windstorm in 1932; the grandstand suffered a total loss of the roof and severe damage to the seating area.
+It was rebuilt in 1935, funded in part by local dances held to raise monies for the project.
+In 1936, flood lighting that was paid for by the softball league was installed at Millett Field, becoming the first ballpark in Southwest Washington to have a lighted field.